aweymo-ui/aerial_timelapse/index.md

 gallery: true
 ---

-{% include gallery-figure.html img="banner.gif" alt="Title card with a photo of the author and an image fading betweeen an archival photo and a Google Map 3D rendering of the Rowena Loops Overlook in Oregon" caption="Presentation Transcript and Slides for the 2024 U of I Information Landscape Series" title="Presentation Transcript and Slides for the 2024 U of I Information Landscape Series" %}
+{% include gallery-figure.html img="banner.gif" alt="Title card with a photo of the author and a moving image of an aerial time lapse over Moscow, Idaho" caption="Presentation Transcript and Slides for the 2024 U of I GIS Day Series" title="Presentation Transcript and Slides for the 2024 U of I GIS Day Series" %}

 * [slides](https://indd.adobe.com/view/dd70d5ef-b9b2-46cf-a866-60f524ff37e3)